 For more information, be sure to check out our guide to airport transfers from Cancun.

 You may also consider Über as an option. Über Cancun did recently launch operations amid a conflict with the state taxi unions.

 However, you may want to avoid the stress associated with unhappy taxi drivers and local officials until it all gets sorted out.
 When it does, we’ll update this article and remove our caveat.

 #3 Search Google for Things to Do in Playa del Carmen

 Have you thought about what you would like to see in do in Playa del Carmen?

-Put those internet skills to the test and check out the different options for the best Playa del Carmen excursions and places to visit.
+Put those internet skills to the test and check out the different options for the best things to do in Playa del Carmen and places to visit.

 It really is important that you get an idea of everything there is to see and do in and around the Riviera Maya.

 The list of activities is endless, but many of the organized tours offer the same basic activity with slight variations.